isomerpages/mddi-corp/_what-we-do/Public Comms and Engagement/Translation.md

 	<h3>Citizen Translators Project</h3>

 <ul>
-<li>The Citizen Translators (CT) Project was introduced in 2021, as part of the Government’s efforts to raise the overall translation and language standards in Singapore.
-An initiative under the National Translation Committee and part of the SG Together Movement, the project is a first in Singapore involving members of the public, and aims to harness the expertise of the community to crowdsource the best translations for government communications materials. </li>
+<li>The Citizen Translators (CT) Project was launched in 2021, as part of the Government’s efforts to raise the overall translation and language standards in Singapore.
+An initiative under the National Translation Committee and part of the SG Together Movement, the project is a first in Singapore involving members of the public, which aims to harness the expertise of the community to crowdsource the best translations for government communications materials. </li>
 <li>Interested parties may sign up as a CT by registering on the SGTT portal <a href="https://www.sgtranslatetogether.gov.sg/">here</a>.</li>

 </ul></section>